A new paragraph indicates a change, as in speaker, action, place, or time.

 Business letters and online stories/articles/posts do not usually indent the first line.
 Instead, as in this post and many others you will find, a blank line follows each paragraph.

-Starting a new paragraph lets the reader know that a different person is speaking.
+This lets the reader know that a different person is speaking.

 (Each paragraph has an opening quotation mark.
 The closing quotation mark is only at the end of the last paragraph of what is spoken.)